STP-01 Strata Titles Schemes

 - A reference group involving numerous organisations was identified to assist the Committee.

-The Committee is currently considering the following issues:
+The Committee considered the following issues:

 - Upgrading the STA.